Porthole Players

 Newport Recreation Center, Room 129

-Pre-recorded choreography and movement call
+To receive the Pre-recorded choreography and movement call video link

-choreography video at 1:00 p.m. on June 10th.
 This will give you an opportunity to see the

 dance portion of the audition and practice the choreography on your own.
 We highly